Teanum Apulum

-Teanum Apulum is an ancient town of Apulia, southeastern Italy, near the modern town of San Paolo di Civitate.
+Teanum Apulum (Tiati in pre-Roman times or Civitate in imperial times) is an ancient town of Apulia, southeastern Italy, near the modern town of San Paolo di Civitate.

 It was located on the road between Larinum and Sipontum, at a crossing of the Fortore river, and was 18 mi east of Larinum.

 History

 The town was called Teate in pre-Roman times, as seen on its numerous ancient coins, which have Oscan legends.